nushell/awesome-nu/README.md

 - [nuPHP](https://github.com/mikayla-maki/nuPHP): Nu personal homepage webserver.
 - [broot](https://github.com/Canop/broot): A new way to see and navigate directory trees.
 - [nur](https://github.com/ddanier/nur): A taskrunner based on nu shell.
+- [pspg](https://github.com/okbob/pspg): A postgres pager that integrates in nushell.

 ## Editor Extensions
 Plugins and Extensions that you can use in other text editors